 What is vehicle-to-grid (V2G) charging?

-V2G charging explained
+How V2G charging works

 At the same time, the UK Government has pledged £30 million in funding towards V2G charging.
 The funding is split across 21 different projects, to pay for “research and design and development, with the aim of exploring and trialling both the technology itself and commercial opportunities.”
 The Government is also working on a separate trial in Oxford using a fleet of 100 vehicles with V2G charging technology.